Barbara Mayfield, MS, RDN, LD, FAND

 Connect to Communicate – even virtually

-Ask anyone what they miss most during this time of the COVID-19 quarantine, and you are likely to hear, “getting together with people!”
-We miss connecting.
+Ask anyone what they missed most during the COVID-19 quarantine, and you are likely to hear, “getting together with people!”
+We missed connecting.
 We are social creatures and we thrive on human connection.
 Even introverts need it.

 When I taught Purdue nutrition students the importance of connecting with your audience, I shared this mantra (Source unknown):

 “Teach the student, not the subject.
 Treat the patient, not the illness.”

 I often mentioned that one could create numerous renditions of this idea, such as: “Make a customer, not a sale.”
 Or, “Meet with a colleague, not a coworker.”

 What other versions can you think of?
 (BTW: The customer quote can be attributed to Katherine Barchetti.
 If the others have a source, please share!)

 Regardless of their source, one of the key ideas found in these statements is that communication is most successful when it is more than a message and more than a channel -- communication succeeds when it connects the communicator and the audience -- when it is relational.